fpgmaas/map-nl/docs/usage.md

 )
 ```

+For more customization options, see the documentation of [`folium.GeoJson`](https://python-visualization.github.io/folium/latest/reference.html#folium.features.GeoJson).

 ## Customizing the map

 Keyword arguments passed to the constructors of `MapNL` and `ChoroplethMapNL` are passed on to [`folium.Map`](https://python-visualization.github.io/folium/latest/reference.html#module-folium.folium).
 So for example,